 So here we’re given a clear example of Israelites hearing God’s instruction and, in response, following it.
 So apparently, that obedience isn’t an impossibility after all.

 In all of these passages there is never a mention or inference that God has already decided their outcome.

 In Isaiah 45:19, the LORD is contrasting His essence with the people’s idols, who they “seek in vain”.
 God says: “I never told you to do that”.
 The implication obviously is that seeking God, as He had persistently commanded Israel for 1,000 years, was not in vain and would not have been in vain, as contrasted with seeking after false gods.
 But they simply refused.

-When God has predetermined an outcome (say the reprieve of Jerusalem from Sennacherib, or the Babylonian destruction) He tells the people through His prophets (Amos 3:7).
+When God has predetermined an outcome (say the reprieve of Jerusalem from Sennacherib, or the Babylonian destruction) He tells the people what that outcome is through His prophets (Amos 3:7).